PramUkesh/ViewToBitmap/README.md

 An Android library that makes it very easy and very quick to save any View or ViewGroup as an image to the gallery.
 Perfect for photofiltre, quotes and drawing apps!

-Currentely used in [Quote Creator] (https://play.google.com/store/apps/details?id=org.m.muddzboy.QuoteCreator&hl=da) with +80.000 downloads!
+Currently used in [Quote Creator] (https://play.google.com/store/apps/details?id=org.m.muddzboy.QuoteCreator&hl=da) with +80.000 downloads!

 ### Features